All are Worth Words: A ViT Backbone for Diffusion Models: Experiments

 \subsection{Unconditional and Class-Conditional Image Generation}

 We compare U-ViT with prior diffusion models based on U-Net.
-We also compare with GenViT~\cite{yang2022your}, a smaller ViT which does not employ long skip connections and the 3$\times$3 convolutional block, and incorporates time before normalization layers.
+We also compare with GenViT~\cite{yang2022your}, a smaller ViT which does not employ long skip connections, and incorporates time before normalization layers.
 Consistent with previous literature, we report the FID score~\cite{heusel2017gans} on 50K generated samples to measure the image quality.

 As shown in Table~\ref{tab:fid}, U-ViT is comparable to U-Net on unconditional CIFAR10 and CelebA 64$\times$64, and meanwhile performs much better than GenViT.